tramyynt/Techlabs/README.md

 # Techlabs
-A project in collaboration with local business Pickshare to help them get better understanding about their customers, provide their business partnes with optimal marketing stategies.
+A project in collaboration with local business Pickshare to help them get better understanding about their customers, provide their business partnes with optimal marketing strategies.